CameronNLee/2D-Rocket-League/ProjectDocument.md

 ## Narrative Design

-**oDocument how the narrative is present in the game via assets, gameplay systems, and gameplay.**
+**Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**

+The minimalist stylings of the player sprites allow the player to easliy project themselves into the game.
+The player can think of the sprite as any vehicle: it's not locked into a car for instance.
+With the dot representing the driver, there is a lot of room to experiment.
+The futuristic soccer theme is easily demonstrated in the field , especially the alternating stripes of green

 ## Press Kit and Trailer